abranjith/pybrowser/readthedocs/source/index.rst

 *   incognito - when set to True, will start browser in incognito mode
 *   headless - when set to True, will start browser in headless mode (you won't see the GUI)
 *   browser_options - dict of options that you would provide to webdriver of corresponding browser
-*   proxy - proxy url to use before starting browser
+*   http_proxy - proxy url to use before starting browser
 *   screenshot_on_exception - when set to True, takes screenshot when an exception occurs in webdriver
 *   wait_time - wait time in seconds to be used in finding elements etc
+*   driver_path - If you already have drivers downloaded, just provide the path (directory and not file)
+*   firefox_binary_path - Applicable only for firefox.
+If not present, default firefox in system is used
+*   firefox_profile_path - Applicable only for firefox.
+If not present, default firefox profile is used

 Below sections explain the functionalities exposed by Browser.

 **As a Web Browser**
 --------------------
+.. warning::  Please note using any webbrowser requires corresponding webdriver to be present.
+So if path to one is not provided via ``driver_path``, it will be downloaded from the web

 One of the key functionality provided by Browser object is access to your favorite browser as mentioned above.
 You can automate pretty much all of the activities you can do with you browser plus much more.
 Here are some examples,